firecracker-microvm/firecracker/docs/mmds/mmds-design.md

 that represents the strongly-typed version of JSON-based user input describing the MMDS contents.
 It leverages the recursive [Value](https://docs.serde.rs/serde_json/value/enum.Value.html) type exposed by `serde-json`.
 It can only be accessed from thread-safe contexts.
+MMDS data store supports at the moment storing and retrieving JSON values.
+Data store contents can be retrieved using the Firecracker API server from host and using the embedded MMDS HTTP/TCP/IPv4 network stack from guest.

 ## Dumbo

-The *Dumbo* HTTP/TCP/IPv4 network stack handles guest HTTP requests heading towards *169.254.169.254*.
+The *Dumbo* HTTP/TCP/IPv4 network stack handles guest HTTP requests heading towards the configured MMDS IPv4 address.
 Before going into *Dumbo* specifics, it's worth going through a brief description of the Firecracker network device model.
 Firecracker only offers Virtio-net paravirtualized devices to guests.
 Drivers running in the guest OS use ring buffers in a shared memory area to communicate with the device model when sending or receiving frames.
 The device model associates each guest network device with a TAP device on the host.
 Frames sent by the guest are written to the TAP fd, and frames read from the TAP fd are handed over to the guest.